q3769/conseq4j/README.md

 Notes:

-- The implementation of this style loosely takes the form of "thread affinity".
+- This API style loosely takes the form of "thread affinity".
 It relies on hashing of the sequence keys into a fixed number of "buckets".
 These buckets are each associated with a sequential executor.
-The same/equal sequence key is always hashed to and summons back the same executor.
+The same sequence key is always hashed to and summons back the same executor.
 Single-threaded, each executor ensures the execution order of all its tasks is the same as they are submitted; excessive tasks pending execution are buffered a FIFO task queue.
 Thus, the total number of buckets (i.e. the max number of available executors and the general concurrency) is the maximum number of tasks that can be executed in parallel at any given time.
 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, tasks of different sequence keys are assigned to the same executor.
 Due to the single-thread setup, the executor still ensures the local execution order for each individual sequence key's tasks.
 However, unrelated tasks of different sequence keys yet